 The following On-Site Review Performance Self-Evaluation for New Programs is the tool used for these evaluations:

-Note: LEAs who currently receive funding for approved school counseling programs, and are starting a new school counseling program, will need to submit a letter of intent by May 1, as well as contact a Utah State Board of Education School Counseling Program Specialist to request a copy of the performance self-evaluation document for new programs within an approved LEA.
+Note: Local Education Agencies (LEAs) who currently receive funding for approved school counseling programs, and are starting a new school counseling program, will need to submit a letter of intent by May 1, as well as contact a Utah State Board of Education School Counseling Program Specialist to request a copy of the performance self-evaluation document for new programs within an approved LEA.

 As defined in the Utah Office of Administrative Rules R277-530-7: Educational School Counselor Standards, the Utah Effective School Counselor Performance Standards articulate what effective school counselor practices look like in the Utah public education system.
 The standards align with the American School Counselor Association (ASCA) school counselor standards, the National Office of Counselor Advocacy (NOSCA), the Utah College and Career Readiness School Counseling Program Model, and current research on effective school counselor practices.
 The effective school counselor focuses on students’ long-term academic, college and career, citizenship, and social/emotional development.